Purple.com: History

 In November 2017, the domain name was sold to Purple, Inc. for approximately $900k.
 As of June 2020, Abrahamson has hosted a similarly minimal website as a memorial, ISoldPurple.com.

 Impact

 Some sites have been created as parodies of the site.
-Some of the most well known, both created in 2007 are SometimesRedSometimesBlue.com, created by Damon Zucconi which alternates between a red and blue background and LetsTurnThisFuckingWebsiteYellow.com, a site which consists of a yellow background created by Charles Broskoski.
+Some of the most well known, both created in 2007 are SometimesRedSometimesBlue.com, created by Damon Zucconi which randomly has either a red and blue background and LetsTurnThisFuckingWebsiteYellow.com, a site which consists of a yellow background created by Charles Broskoski.
 Randomcolour.com and notpurple.com are websites that generate a different background colour (chosen at random) when visited.

-The home page's minimal data size, obvious visual appearance, and unlikelihood of being already cached on a user's browser made it a go-to page for IT support workers to verifying internet connectivity or forcing a redirect to a public internet login page.
+The home page's minimal data size, obvious visual appearance, and unlikelihood of being already cached on a user's browser made it a go-to page for IT support workers to verify internet connectivity or force a redirect to a public internet login page.

-In January 2018, theoldpurple.com was created as an homage to and replacement for the original, single-page Purple website.
+In January 2018, theoldpurple.com was created as an homage to and replacement for the original, single-page Purple website, however it also went defunct as of March 2025.